nolauren/nlpworkshop/workshopCode.md

 ```{r}
 setwd("C:/Users/your_user_name/Desktop/annotations")")
 ```
+With your username filled in in place of `your_user_name`.

+### Simple example again

+We'll now look at what we call the *annotation* of the string `sIn`.
+This is the result of applying the entire NLP pipeline to the string of text.
+At the end of the workshop we will show you how to do the annotation yourself, but for now we will just load in pre-annotated text in the sake of time:
 ```{r}
 annotation <- readRDS("simple_annotation.Rds")
 annotation
 ```
+Notice the information that is displayed when we print the annotation (objects in R are printed when we write the object's name on its own line and hit enter).

+To actually see the tokenization from the annotation, we run the following:
 ```{r}
 getToken(annotation)$token
 ```
+We can also see how these tokens are split into sentences by this code snippet:
 ```{r}
 getToken(annotation)$sentence
 ```
+We will look at other aspects of annotation objects throughout the workshop.

+### Other languages

+Now let's take the original French version of *L’Étranger*:
 ```{r}
 strIn <- "Aujourd'hui, maman est morte.
 Ou peut-être hier, je ne sais pas.
 J'ai reçu un télégramme de l'asile."
 ```
+If we produce a standard English annotation the tokenization does a reasonably close approximation, but makes a lot of mistakes:
 ```{r}
 annoEnglish <- readRDS("annoEnglish.Rds")
 getToken(annoEnglish)$token
 ```
+It is possible to load a French-specific NLP pipeline that corrects all of these issues.
 ```{r}
 annoFrench <- readRDS("annoFrench.Rds")
 getToken(annoFrench)$token
 ```
+At the end when we show how to actually run the annotations, there will be a description of how to select the desired language as well.

+### A longer application

+Now, read in the entire annotation from the Sherlock Holmes' short story 'A Scandel in Bohemia':
 ```{r}
 anno <- readRDS("holmes/01_a_scandal_in_bohemia.Rds")
 anno
 ```
+Notice how many tokens and sentences there are.
+We can visualize the lengths of sentences using a histogram:
 ```{r}
 sentLen <- table(getToken(anno)$sentence)
 hist(sentLen, breaks=30)
 ```
+We are already getting a sense of the writing style in the text.

 ## Lemmatization and Part of Speech Tagging